Black buffalo: Life history

 Members of Ictiobus are large, robust-bodied suckers adapted to large rivers.
 Currently recognized species are readily diagnosed by morphological characters, and the group is known from fossils dating back to the Miocene.
 I. niger is a spring spawner.
 They spawn in flooded areas and backwaters of sloughs and small to large rivers.
 Fertilized eggs are demersal and adhesive.
 They hatch in 24–36 hours at 19–24 C. I. niger grows fairly rapidly, averaging 13.4 cm after the first year.
-It is unknown when black buffalo reach sexual maturity.
-The spawning period could take days.
-Spawning fish remain in a state of excitement, and are unconcerned about unusual movements or disturbances.
-I. niger has been reported violently jumping and repressed eagerness while spawning.
-The fish do not seem to recover normal reaction to alarm until the spawning draws to an end.
+Black buffalo are reported to reach sexual maturity by the second year in the southern United States.
+The spawning period could take days, as its duration is not well established.
+One report of spawning buffalofish, believed to be I. niger, was made in Leflore County, Mississippi in the flood plain of the Yazoo River on April 21, 1930, when hundreds of buffalofish staged in flooded scrub along the margins of a cypress–tupelo swamp.
+According to observer Lee E. Yeager, the fish were insensitive to disturbance, swam into extremely shallow water not deep enough to cover their bodies and occasionally made small jumps.
+At three days "pale green to yellowish green" weakly aggregated egg masses were still visible, but many had been completely exposed by receding waters and turned blackish as they dried.
 The black buffalo can live for more than a century, and thus like other buffalofish species, the black buffalo is extremely long-lived.